statssy/statssy.github.io/_posts/2019-08-02-My_first_data_analysis_for_titanic_11.md

 ---

-# 11. Feature engineering - Change string to categoricla and Pearson coefficient
+# 11. Feature engineering - Change string to categorical and Pearson coefficient

 ```python